PolyArch/dsa-cgra-gen/README.md

-# This is a deprecated repo of implementation of CGRA generator, most of work are done > 2 years ago.
-The lastest version will be released within two months.
+# This is a deprecated repository of the DSA CGRA generator, most of work are done > 2 years ago.

+# A lastest version (Linux-acceleratable, FPGA runnable SoC) will be released within two months (by May 2021).

 # Stream Specialization CGRA Generator